By Matt Check, a certified sommelier and winemaker at Cellar Beast Winehouse, with over 10 years of experience in crafting premium wines.

 Choose Cabernet Sauvignon If You Like:

-- Flavors of blackberry, blackcurrant, roasted spices, and a savory edge.
+- Flavors of blackberry, blackcurrant, and roasted spices

 You'll want to go for Merlot if you like:

-- Velvety, soft wine with silky tannins and smooth, creamy texture.
+- A velvety, smooth wine with silky tannins

 What are Bordeaux blends?